Home » Blog » Shishito Peppers with Furikake

 top view of a round black grill pan with oil on it

-Add Olive Oil to the pan and place it over medium heat
+Add a little Olive Oil to the pan and place it over medium-high heat

 top view of black round grill pan with green peppers in it

-Carefully add peppers to the pan in a single layer.
+Carefully add the whole peppers to the pan in a single layer.
 You do not have to wait until it is preheated.

 top view of round black grill pan with green peppers and a lemon half on it